benmiller314/cdm2022spring/plans/lesson-07 .md

 Any surprises there, before we move on?

 ## 4. Evaluation revisited (10 min)
-Based on your viewing, if you'd like to propose changes to the baseline criteria, or add new aspirational goals to consider, please comment on the [google doc](http://bit.ly/cdm2021spring-notes#heading=h.tq2fxvj4mi89)!
+Based on your viewing, if you'd like to propose changes to the baseline criteria, or add new aspirational goals for others to consider, please comment on the [google doc](http://bit.ly/cdm2022spring-notes#heading=h.mpnl446o2ec2)!

 # Homework for Next Time
-* **Next class will be a soundwriters' studio**: I'll be on Zoom during class time (2:50-4:05), as usual, but I'll mostly open the breakout groups and keep track of 25-minute intervals.
-I'll stay in the main room to field questions or just for check-ins.
+* **Next class will be a soundwriters' studio**: a chance to implement your plans in light of the feedback from workshop.
-- A final-for-now draft is due at the end of Sunday, to give you time to write a reflection by class-time on Tuesday; see the [audio narrative prompt](https://github.com/benmiller314/soundscape2021spring) for further details.
+  - A final-for-now draft is due at the end of Sunday, to give you time to write a reflection by class-time on Tuesday; see the [audio narrative prompt](https://github.com/benmiller314/soundscape2022spring) for further details.
 * Even as we zoom in toward the unit finale, I want to keep one eye open toward the bigger picture.
 Think about projects you'd like to try for at the end of term: e.g. What further possibilities of sound might you want to explore, perhaps in connection with other people, or with other media?
-  - You can post this to the [Issue Queue]({{site.github.issues_url}}); there is no minimum length requirement.
+  - You can post these musings to the [Issue Queue]({{site.github.issues_url}}); there is no minimum length requirement.